nick-novak/Goals-n-such/checklists-and-ideas/book-checklist.md

 - [x] Tom Sawyer -- Mark Twain :headphones:

 ## November 2016
-- [ ] Ender's Game -- Orson Scott Card :headphones:
 - [x] Harry Potter and the Sorcerer's Stone -- JK Rowling :blue_book:

 ## December 2016
 - [x] Harry Potter and the Chamber of Secrets -- JK Rowling :blue_book:
 - [x] Harry Potter and the Prisoner of Azkaban -- JK Rowling :blue_book:
-- [ ] Harry Potter and the Goblet of Fire -- JK Rowling :blue_book:
+- [x] Harry Potter and the Goblet of Fire -- JK Rowling :blue_book:

+#2017

 ## January 2017
-- [ ] The Innovators: How a Group of Hackers, Geniuses, and Geeks Created the Digital Revolution -- Walter Isaacson :headphones:
+- [x] The Innovators: How a Group of Hackers, Geniuses, and Geeks Created the Digital Revolution -- Walter Isaacson :headphones:
+- [x] Harry Potter and the Order of the Phoenix -- JK Rowling :blue_book:
+- [x] The Andromeda Strain -- Micheal Crichton :headphones:

+## February 2017
+- [x] Harry Potter and the Half Blood Prince -- JK Rowling :blue_book:
+- [x] All the Light We Cannot See -- Anthony Doerr :headphones:
+- [x] Designing for Performance -- Laura Callender Hogan :blue_book:
+- [x] Harry Potter and the Deathly Hollows -- JK Rowling :blue_book:

+## March 2017
+- [ ] The Handmaid's Tale -- Margaret Atwood :headphones:
+- [ ] Practical SVG -- Chris Coyier :blue_book:

+## April 2017
+- [x] Your Song Changed My Life -- Bob Boilen :blue_book:
+- [ ] A Visit from the Goon Squad -- Jennifer Egan :blue_book:

 To-Read
 ---
+- [ ] The Sellout - Paul Beatty
+- [ ] Lincoln in the Bardo -- George Saunders
 - [ ] Shady Characters -- Keith Houston
 - [ ] Player Piano -- Kurt Vonnegut
 - [ ] Show Your Work! -- Austin Kleon